 What can $25 million dollars buy you?
 A few dozen Ferraris?
 A couple of mansions in Beverly Hills?
 Or just one franchise spot in the new Call of Duty League.

-The CDL will be the first Call of Duty competition to have city-based franchises after the series’ publishers Activision Blizzard decided to bring it in line with another of its esports titles, Overwatch.
+The CDL is the first Call of Duty competition to have city-based franchises after the series’ publishers Activision Blizzard decided to bring it in line with another of its esports titles, Overwatch.
 The league has seen some big investors from the worlds of entertainment and traditional sports, as well as existing esports organisations, setting up their own CoD teams in cities across North America and Europe.

 It has, however, seen a number of recognisable teams from the last few years of competitive CoD being either rebranded, like OpTic Gaming, or priced out of the league with the huge cost of the buy-in, such as 100 Thieves.
 The league has also been subject to a number of changes to its format and scheduling since it was first announced leaving many fans confused.
 One thing that has stayed the same since the first announcement, however, is the prize pool: A cool $6 million.